eldoyle/PythonIntro/_episodes/03-variables.md

 > > ## Solution
 > > If you run the code above, you should get printed output that looks like this:
 > > ~~~
-> > Hopper Grace
+> > Ecoli Plate302
 > > ~~~
-> > To understand what is happening, you can think of the first line of code as storing the value “Grace” somewhere in your computer’s memory and then assigning it the handle `first`.
-At the same time, it stores the value “Hopper” and assigns it the handle `second`.
+> > To understand what is happening, you can think of the first line of code as storing the value “Plate302” somewhere in your
+> > computer’s memory and then assigning it the handle `first`.
+At the same time, it stores the value “Ecoli” and assigns it the
+> > handle `second`.
 Then, the second line of code creates new handles pointing to those same values.
-So `third` points at the same value/memory location as `second` (“Hopper”) and `fourth` points at the same value/location as `first` (“Grace”).
+So `third` points at the
+> > same value/memory location as `second` (“Ecoli”) and `fourth` points at the same value/location as `first` (“Plate302”).
 > {: .solution}
 {: .challenge}